A Maryland suburb known for a slaveholding past confronts its racist present

 Kipke, the GOP leader in the House of Delegates, remembers the comment made by Jordan Keemer’s teacher, too.
 After the family reported it, Kipke sat at community meetings listening to Black residents talk about being called racial slurs and bullied.
 The veteran lawmaker, who is White, didn’t understand how such a thing could have happened at the high school he attended about 20 years earlier.

 “There isn’t racism,” he kept saying to himself.
 At least not that he was aware of.
-“A lot of people like me are like, ‘What are you talking about?
+“A lot of people like me are like: ‘What are you talking about?
 I didn’t see it when I was in school.’ ”

 Seeking to understand, Kipke said, he called a Black former classmate and asked if he felt like he was treated differently in school because of his race.